sigp/lighthouse/book/src/faq.md

     i.
 Beacon node:

-   Specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than on the `localhost`.
+   Specify `lighthouse bn --http-address local_IP` so that the beacon node is listening on the local network rather than `localhost`.
 You can find the local_IP by running the command `hostname -I | awk '{print $1}'` on the server running the beacon node.

     ii.
 Validator client: